Approach

 There are many different theories, modalities and approaches to psychotherapy.

-I am what you might call an “eclectic” therapist; pulling from a variety of theories.
+We are what you might call an “eclectic” therapists; pulling from a variety of theories.

-Using a blend of various sources, frameworks and systems helps me meet you where you are and tailor my approach to what you need.
-In a session we may not tap into all of these different approaches; however you can know they influence and inform my individual belief, practice and process of therapy.
+Using a blend of various sources, frameworks and systems helps our therapists meet you where you are and tailor our approach to what you need.
+In a session we may not tap into all of these different approaches; however you can know they influence and inform our individual beliefs, practices and process of therapy.

 Experiential therapy is a dynamic and transformative approach to psychotherapy that prioritizes direct emotional engagement and exploration of one's inner world.
 Rooted in the belief that profound healing occurs through authentic, emotionally charged experiences, this style of therapy encourages clients to actively participate in the therapeutic process.
 By inviting clients to the present moment and facilitating a safe and empathetic therapeutic environment, experiential therapy empowers individuals to gain insight, process their emotions, and develop new, healthier ways of relating to themselves and others.